EnvisionStaking/Casper-CSharp-SDK/README.md

 PutDeployStoredContractByHashRequest request = new PutDeployStoredContractByHashRequest();
 PutDeployResult result = casperClient.RpcService.PutDeploy(request);
 ```
-> For a complete example please reference the How To Guides section.
+> For a complete example please reference the [How to Deploy Stored Contract By Hash](https://github.com/EnvisionStaking/Casper-CSharp-SDK#how-to-deploy-stored-contract-by-hash).
  ### Put Deploy Stored Contract By Name
 This method deploys StoredContractByName operation.
 This operation uses the ExecutableDeployItem StoredContractByName.